Table of Contents

 ✗ There’s considerable debate about the quality of Nerium’s products.

-When thousands of Nerium Brand Partners are told to write tons of positive comments about their company to drown out any criticism online, it makes it very difficult to know who to trust and believe.
+When thousands of Nerium Brand Partners write tons of positive comments about their company to drown out any criticism online, it makes it very difficult to know who to trust and believe.

 Including this blog, by the way.